getroadmap/roadmap-site/app/jekyll/terms-of-service.md

 - Plus
 - Basic

-<p>Please see the <a href="{{ site.url }}/plans-pricing">Plans &amp; Pricing page</a> for details on the differences between these plans.</p>
+<p>Please see the <a href="{{ site.baseurl }}/plans-pricing">Plans &amp; Pricing page</a> for details on the differences between these plans.</p>

 ## Privacy

-Our Privacy Policy is an integral part of our Terms of Service, and is available separately at this public link: [http://www.ppmroadmap.com/privacy-policy](/privacy-policy) Please review to understand our privacy practices and terms.
+Our Privacy Policy is an integral part of our Terms of Service, and is available separately at this public link: [http://www.ppmroadmap.com/privacy-policy]({{ site.baseurl }}/privacy-policy) Please review to understand our privacy practices and terms.

 ## Accounts and Logins